Los Angeles rainfall total rises, but still far below normal

-LOS ANGELES (AP) — The storm that hit Southern California on Tuesday dropped 1.45 inches (3.7 centimeters) of rain on downtown Los Angeles, which had barely received any rain in months and is still far from normal.
+LOS ANGELES — The storm that hit Southern California on Tuesday dropped 1.45 inches (3.7 centimeters) of rain on downtown Los Angeles, which had barely received any rain in months and is still far from normal.

 The rain raised the total since the Oct.
 1 start of the water year to 1.89 inches (4.8 centimeters), leaving a deficit of just over 3 inches (7.6 centimeters) for this time of year.